castle-engine/castle-engine/doc/README_about_index_xml_files.txt

   (Only for missiles, that is: resources with type="Missile", indicating TMissileCreatureKind implementation, or other type indicating your custom class descending from TMissileCreatureKind.)

+- <model> element describes 3D models and animations of the creature/items.
+  More information about it on DRAFT.modeling_tutorial.txt.
 ------------------------------------------------------------------------------
 Specifically about level.xml: